Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 - Checks whether there an a selected amount of file with the same name and deletes any that don't meet that requirement
 - Splits a folder of images and data into valid, train, and test evenely
 - creates a yolo training folder templates
+- convert an image to a pixelated format with a custom amount of pixels high and long

 ## Setting up
 To set up the script you first need to have Python installed then you need to download the file with the following git command: